ranand12/blog/_posts/2020-04-24-bloginvesthealth.md

 ![tenor](/assets/blogposts/bloginvest/tenor.gif){: .align-center}

 1. **Investing** - The common excuse we all have is - "I just don't have enough money to start investing" - even starting of with 100 bucks can make a huge difference.
 Time and the [power of compounding](https://www.youtube.com/watch?v=7zf7zob1Xdc) are your friends here
-2. **Creating online content** - But I don't have any good things to say yet, I'm not an expert on anything.
+2. **Creating online content** - "But I don't have any good things to say yet", "I'm not an expert on anything."
 Doesn't matter - document your learning process.
 You don't believe me ?
 [The community needs you](https://twitter.com/ranand12/status/1252579324978507776)
 3. **Physical health** - "But I'm overweight or too week" - That's precisely the reason to start.
 Start BECAUSE you are not there yet.